Great White: Reunion, the Station nightclub fire incident and aftermath (2002–2009)

-Great White played their first full show following the Rhode Island tragedy on July 22, starting a benefit tour for the survivors and victims of the fire.
+Jack Russell's Great White played their first full show following the Rhode Island tragedy on July 22, starting a benefit tour for the survivors and victims of the fire.
 The band toured until 2005 to raise funds for the Station Family Fund, which had been set up to help the victims of the tragedy.
 In late 2005, citing "medical reasons", the band canceled the second half of their summer tour.
-The "medical reasons" turned out to be Jack Russell's addictions to alcohol and cocaine.
+The "medical reasons" were claimed to have been related to Russell's relapses in alcohol and cocaine.
 This was the end of this version of Great White, as Jack Russell entered rehabilitation and did not perform again until 2007.
-Russell used the year of 2006 to get sober and get a facelift that was detailed on ExtraTV.
+Russell used the year of 2006 to get sober and get a facelift that was detailed on Extra.
 Russell later referred to this incarnation of Great White as "Fake White", saying "It still sounded like Great White, but not – almost like we were doing a cover of ourselves."

 Talk of a reunion of Great White began in a 2004 interview, where Jack Russell told Metal Express Radio: "I spoke with Michael [Lardie], we threw that around a bit, and thought that sounds like a cool idea, it'd be fun.
 I'm pretty positive it's gonna happen... probably next year ...
 We talked to some other people, and [former drummer] Audie [Desbrow] would not be a person I would want to play with ever again in my life.
 There were some bridges burned there that I just can't forgive, and I'm a very forgiving person.
 I just can't let that one go.
 I have to stand up for myself..."
-Russell's stance towards Desbrow seemed to have changed course by 2006 when he told Mitch Lafon: "I talked to Michael Lardie the other day and he is into doing it.
+Russell's stance towards Desbrow had significantly changed by 2006 when he told Mitch Lafon: "I talked to Michael Lardie the other day and he is into doing it.
 I just want to get hold of Tony Montana and Audie Desbrow.
 I think that would be very special for our 25th anniversary tour to have the same guys... we haven't played together in a very long time."
-Later in 2006, guitarist Mark Kendall officially announced that Great White had re-formed its classic lineup.
-The re-formed lineup of Russell, Kendall, Lardie, McNabb and Desbrow (four of five members of the classic lineup) played their first date together in more than 5 years on January 27, 2007, at the Keyclub in Hollywood performing in the Harpseals.org Benefit Concert for the Seals 2007.
+Later in 2006, guitarist Mark Kendall officially announced that Great White had re-formed.
+The re-formed lineup of Russell, Kendall, Lardie, McNabb and Desbrow (the lineup from 1996-2000) played their first date together in more than 5 years on January 27, 2007, at the Keyclub in Hollywood performing in the Harpseals.org Benefit Concert for the Seals 2007.
 The band continued to tour throughout the rest of the year.

 In 2008, bassist Sean McNabb left Great White to concentrate on a career in theater and acting.
 McNabb was promptly replaced with Scott Snyder (Ramos, Accomplice).
 McNabb then joined the band Dokken.

-Great White released their album, Rising on March 13, 2009 in Europe via Frontiers Records, and on April 21st in the US through Shrapnel Records.
+Great White released their album Rising on March 13, 2009, in Europe via Frontiers Records, and on April 21 in the US through Shrapnel Records.
 They then embarked on a supporting tour.